EedgeY/filemaker-ts/README.md

-# Filemaker Next.js Integration
+# filemaker-nextjs

-This project provides a Supabase-like data manipulation interface for Filemaker DATA API in Next.js applications.
+This project is a tool to make using the FileMaker Data API easier with Next.js, providing Supabase-like data operations.

 ## Overview